etendosoftware/etendo_ui_library/README.md

 }
 ```

-Remember to replace the attribute values with your desired ones.
+**Remember to replace the attribute values with your desired ones!**

 And that's it!
 You are now ready to use the etendo-ui-library in your React Native or React Web application.
 Please refer to the detailed documentation on Storybook and NPM for more examples and use cases.